yuyang0/shuke/readme.md

     + press `[21]` to bind NIC device
     + press `[32]` to quit

-2. install autoconf and libtool
+3. install autoconf and libtool
-3. run `make` at the top of source tree, then you will get a binary file named `build/shuke-server`.
+4. run `make` at the top of source tree, then you will get a binary file named `build/shuke-server`.

 ### tips
+1. if you use ubuntu, you can just run `bash ./bootstrap.sh` to build shuke
-1. if you want to build shuke in DEBUG mode, just run `make DEBUG=1`
+2. if you want to build shuke in DEBUG mode, just run `make DEBUG=1`
-2. if you want to see the compiler command, just run `make V=1`
+3. if you want to see the compiler command, just run `make V=1`
-3. if you want to support ip fragmentation, just run `make IP_FRAG=1`.
+4. if you want to support ip fragmentation, just run `make IP_FRAG=1`.

 ### run
 just run `build/shuke-server -c conf/shuke.toml`,